gundam-organization/gundam/resources/guides/installOnCCLyon.md

 ## Environment Setup

-The following bash commands can be set in a single bash file you can load each time you login.
+The following bash commands can be set in a single bash file you can readAndFill each time you login.

 Let's first make sure we have a not-too-old compiler.
 Here an example with